vertical and horizontal stacks of books

 The community-centered work, including 13 years as an executive director, has involved building and managing staffs small to large, establishing and executing budgets, organizing coalitions, guiding media and community relations, engaging, managing and serving on boards through the use of public/private partnerships.
 Collectively, these efforts have also involved partnering with state and local officials in concert with civic, business and local community leaders to successfully deliver desired outcomes for shared benefit.

-Passionate about driving innovations in education, Mr. Leid’s experiences has also included leadership roles with a larger urban school district and two education non-profit foundations, each focused on leading community-centered K-12 educational initiatives and programming, operational management, innovative facility design and construction, strategic partnership development, along with direct, parent and community engagement activities in full collaboration with school district, business, and city leadership.
+Passionate about driving innovations in education, Mr. Leid’s experiences have also included leadership roles with a larger urban school district and two education non-profit foundations, each focused on leading community-centered K-12 educational initiatives and programming, operational management, innovative facility design and construction, strategic partnership development, along with direct, parent and community engagement activities in full collaboration with school district, business and city leadership.

-Gina Ramos Montes headshot - fair-skinned woman, brown hair, purple blazer, necklace, earrings
+Gina Montes headshot - fair-skinned woman, brown hair, purple blazer, necklace

 Gina Montes has spent her career of 28 years in local government.
 She is the Deputy City Manager for the City of Phoenix currently overseeing the Neighborhood Services, Housing, Human Services, Homeless Solutions and Heat Response and Mitigation departments.
 Gina also served as Assistant City Manager for the City of Avondale, Arizona, overseeing operations for the organization and a diverse range of city services including police, fire, public works and finance, among other functions.
 She began her career at the City of Phoenix as an internal auditor and was promoted to a variety of positions including deputy city auditor and deputy director of the Human Services Department before being named founding director of Avondale’s Neighborhood and Family Services Department.